TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 ROW NAME FORMATTING (OPTIONAL)

 - ROW NAME Configuration Options:
-  - You can embed the following text (lowercase) in the Row Name field to configure the row as follows:
+  - You can embed the following text (lowercase) in the Row Name field to configure the row / total (value) as follows:
-    <#bz>   = Forces any total to appear blank when zero
     <#brn>  = Forces row name to be blank/empty
     <#jr>   = Row name justify: right
     <#jc>   = Row name justify: center